FrozenWinters/qft/README.md

     Finally we introduce and practice using two big theorems: generalized Gauss--Bonnet and Hirzebruch--Riemann--Roch.
 A lot of the calculations today will be useful later on.
+* Week 2 (Friday May 13th): Physical Preliminaries I; sections 2.1
+  and 2.2 in notes.